-Attorney General Thurbert Baker leads the firm's State Attorney General practice.
+Attorney General Thurbert Baker leads the firm's State Attorney General practice and serves on the Board of Directors.
 His practice focuses on corporate compliance and investigations, complex state legal and legislative matters, public policy and regulatory affairs, multi-state litigation, public sector procurements and regulatory matters.

 - J.D., Emory University School of Law

 - B.A., University of North Carolina at Chapel Hill

 - "Tennessee should regulate predatory lawsuit lenders," The Tennessean, February 7, 2014.